danielmarschall/cmdb2/README.md

 ### Backups

-Backups are either stored in your Windows profile or the path you specified in the configuration setting `BACKUP_PATH`.
+Backups are either stored in your Windows user profile folder at `C:\Users\YourName\CMDB2`, or in the path you specified in the configuration setting `BACKUP_PATH`.

 The backup files include: